How Long Do Pool Cartridge Filters Last? Complete Guide

 Water Chemistry Balance

 Properly balanced water extends filter life.
-Maintain pH between 7.4-7.6, total alkalinity at 80-120 ppm (60-80 for salt water pools), and appropriate free chlorine levels based on your CYA (stabilizer) reading using the FC/CYA chart.
+Maintain pH between 7.2-7.6, total alkalinity at 80-120 ppm, and appropriate free chlorine levels based on your CYA (stabilizer) reading using the FC/CYA chart (typically 1-3 ppm FC for most residential pools with CYA levels of 30-50 ppm).
 Poor water balance can cause premature filter breakdown or reduced filtration efficiency.

 Signs Your Cartridge Needs Replacement